djdembeck/madlibber/README.md

-# material-madlibs
+# Madlibber
 Madlibs game with WordsAPI validation.
-Built on the MEAN stack, using Material UI.
+Built on the MEAN stack, using Bulma.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.